bensethbell/draft_lessons/ab-testing/pair.md

 (**Estimated Time: 30 mins**)

 1. What is the problem if we use past sellers' sales and meetup data?
+  - More competent sellers (higher sales) might just be more inclined to go to local meetups, so the higher sales cannot be attributed to going to local meetups alone

 2. What is the generic name for this problem?
+  - Confounding variable

 3. Outline the steps to design an experiment that would allow us to determine if local meetups _**causes**_ a seller to sell more?
+  - Randomly assign half of the sellers to go to local meetups, and half of the sellers not to for a period of time, say 3 months
+  - Record the sales of the sellers in local meetup group and the non-local meetup group
+  - Compare the means of the sales between the 2 groups using a two-sample t-test for independent samples
+  - Determine if the group that goes to local meetup has a higher sales figure at a predefined statistical significance level

 #Part 2: A / B Testing